sakaki-/gentoo-on-rpi-64bit/README.md

     Provides a few simple init scripts (to autoexpand the root partition on first boot, etc.).
   * **sys-apps/rpi3-ondemand-cpufreq**
     Provides the `rpi3-ondemand` OpenRC `sysinit` service, which switches the RPi3 from its (`bcmrpi3_defconfig`) default `powersave` CPU frequency governor, to `ondemand`, for better performance.
+  * **x11-misc/rpi3-safecursor**
+    Provides the `rpi3-safecursor` OpenRC service, which will install a rule to force software cursor blitting (rather than the hardware default) if the user has not set `disable_overscan=1` in `config.txt`.
+Introduced to deal with issue #17.
   * **app-portage/rpi3-check-porthash**
     Provides a [`porthash`](https://github.com/sakaki-/porthash) signed hash check for the [isshoni.org](https://isshoni.org) rsync gentoo ebuild repository, implemented as a `repo.postsync.d` hook.
   * **sys-boot/rpi3-64bit-firmware** [upstream](https://github.com/raspberrypi/firmware)